Rudolph the Red-Nosed Reindeer (TV special): Controversy

 According to The Making of the Rankin/Bass Holiday Classic: Rudolph the Red-Nosed Reindeer, nothing in the script gave any indication on why Dolly for Sue is a misfit toy.
-On December 8, 2007, during a trivia game on Wait Wait...
-Don't Tell Me!, Rankin explained: "She was cast off by her mistress and was clinically depressed."
+When interviewed by historian Rick Goldschmidt, Rankin explained: "She was cast off by her mistress and clinically depressed, and they didn't have Prozac back then."

-Later CBS broadcasts

 From 2005 to 2023, CBS broadcast an edited version of the special, which included the compression of several scenes.
 Although "We're a Couple of Misfits" remained, the audio was played over the video of "Fame and Fortune", a song that has replaced "We're a Couple of Misfits" in airings starting in 1965 before the original song was added in 1998.
 The audio was also edited to match the video despite not matching the movements of the characters.
-The edit was heavily criticized by the audience and fans of the special.
 Rankin/Bass historian Rick Goldschmidt also criticized the edit of the special, commenting: "Somebody there did a really crappy job of editing it."
 Freeform and NBC's current broadcasts do not have this issue, instead using the same print as Universal's home video releases.

 Aftermath and cultural impact

 Actors' residuals and compensations

-Ives, and his estate, received annual residuals from the show.
+Ives and his estate received annual residuals from the show.
 "This business of residuals was new to our union, which was not quite as strong as SAG or others in the States", Soles recalled in 2014.
 After the first three broadcasts, the rest of the voice actors did not receive residuals for the characters due to ACTRA's labor costs.
 However, Richards received residuals for three years, and as of 2007, Soles received $400 in residuals ($10 for each year).
 Each of them received approximately $1,000 for their work throughout the years.
 While Richards said in 2000 that her compensation was a "sore subject" for her, she had no complaints about the work itself.
 "I feel so lucky to have something that has made such an impact on people, and it's because of the story first and foremost."
 Goldschmidt once offered to get Richards some money to sign her signature on Rudolph's collectibles, but Richard's agent informed her that the offer was too vague.